TheGewehr/Cetroleopter-Engine/README.md

 Cetroleopter Engine its a 3D graphics Engine for Game Development developped with C++ developped by Álvaro Milla & Alexandre Carreras.

+Note that the engine takes some decent ammount of time to load all the assets when oppening it.

 ### Engine Features:

 ## UI: